akiratechhq/review-opyn-perp-vault-templates-2021-07/Readme.md

 ### Remove upgradability

-Because this should be easy to understand and fork, remove it.

 Upgradability is a feature that allows a developer to upgrade a contract to a new version without having to redeploy the entire codebase.
 This also means that the storage is usually handled differently if the contract is upgradeable.
-This also creates more risk when organizing the storage, and more care needs to be put in the design of the storage.
-It also poses a risk when upgrading the contract to mess up the storage layout.
-Because the reviewed system is a template of what the developers can do to leverage the Opyn protocol, we believe the added complexity of having upgradability is not worth it.
+It creates more risk when organizing the storage, and more care needs to be put into the design of the storage.
+Additionally, it poses a risk when upgrading the contract to mess up the storage layout.
+Because the reviewed system is a template of what developers can do to leverage the Opyn protocol, we believe the added complexity of having upgradability is not worth it.

 ### Simplify overall architecture

 The purpose of this system is to create a simple example that allows devs to understand how to leverage the Opyn protocol.
 A few methods have deep call stacks, and this doesn't help new developers trying to understand how to use the protocol.

 Check the linked [call graph](#call-graph) to see how the methods are called.
 The deep call stack is a good indicator of a method that needs to be refactored.
-In some cases a method is only called by only one method, and we recommend removing some of them and adding the code directly in the body's method.
+In some cases, an internal method has only one caller method, and we recommend removing some of them and adding the code directly in the caller body's method.

 This will help with readability, reduce internal calls and reduce gas costs.